dxwc/post/README.md

 # TODO

-- set feed updated - latest from the entries
 - replace deleting public dir with temporary dir and mv to replace dir once complete
 - replace exec with execSync where possible
 - reduce multiple loops of file traversal to one/two